 In today’s ultra-competitive business landscape, hiring the right talent is a vital part of growing, running and maintaining a successful business.
 This is especially crucial for small business owners, who typically have very streamlined organizations.
-In our daily interactions with small business owners, we’ve seen increased optimism and an inclination to hire, and the numbers support what we’re seeing.
-According to the latest Bank of America Small Business Owner Report (SBOR), 67 percent of small business owners plan to hire new employees in 2016, and 78 percent predict business growth over the next five years.
+In our daily interactions with small business owners, we’ve seen optimism about the economy and an inclination to hire and retain the right employees.
+According to a recent Bank of America Small Business Owner Report (SBOR), a majority of entrepreneurs (53 percent) are confident the national economy will improve over the next 12 months – up a staggering 22 percentage points from just six months earlier.
+Similarly, small business owners’ confidence in their local economy improving jumped to 51 percent from 37 percent in fall 2016.

 Though small business owners are excited about their prospects for growth, bringing in—and hanging on to—top-tier talent can be challenging.
 As the modern workplace continues to evolve, small business owners must adapt to their environment to avoid falling behind in the technology they use or the benefits they offer employees.
 Recently, I participated in a Google Hangout with Alexandra Levit, a workplace expert, and USA Today columnist Steve Strauss to discuss how the small business workplace is evolving, and how small business owners are adapting.
 Here are some of my biggest takeaways: